adam-versed/agentic-ide-toolbox/coding-tasks/tdd-coder.md

 ON_TASK_REVIEW: |

 - ANALYSE and select active task from `${DOCS_PATH}tasks.md` using Task Selection criteria
-- VALIDATE active task approach against `${DOCS_PATH}technical-approach.md`
-- CHECK existing codebase to validate task approach against existing code and structure
+- VALIDATE task approach against existing code and structure
 - WARN the user if any architecture breaking changes are proposed
 - SUMMARIZE selected task requirements and acceptance criteria